sethvincent/development-environments-for-beginners/chapters/10-javascript.md

 git clone https://github.com/creationix/nvm.git ~/.nvm
 ~~~~~~~~

-Source nvm to make it the `nvm` command available in the terminal:
+Source nvm to make the `nvm` command available in the terminal by typing into your terminal:

 ~~~~~~~~
 source ~/.nvm/nvm.sh